Biodiversity in West Lothian

 Although West Lothian is an urban dominated environment the diversity and quality of its countryside and urban areas is important in the context of sustainable development and its communities.

 As a consequence, environmental pressures and threats are priority issues in relation to policy and services.
-The council's commitment to sustainable development through its Local Biodiversity Strategy adopted in 2005 (which is still relevant), and its role in addressing issues such as climate change, pollution, waste management, transport and biodiversity, are reflected in its strategic and service delivery responses.
+The council's commitment to sustainable development through its Local Biodiversity Strategy adopted in 2005 (which continues to be relevant), and its role in addressing issues such as climate change, pollution, waste management, transport and biodiversity, are reflected in its strategic and service delivery responses.

 Scottish Biodiversity Duty